By KBB.com Editors

-A paragon of usable power, the GT-R's hand-built 480-horsepower force-fed V6 delivers smooth, quick and predictable responses that make this ultra-quick Nissan easy to live with in town but an absolute rocket when called upon to give max-effort performance.
+A paragon of usable power, the GT-R's hand-built, 485-horsepower V6 delivers smooth, quick and predictable responses that make this ultra-quick Nissan easy to live with in town but an absolute rocket when called upon to give max performance.

 Driver Tunable Vehicle Dynamics

-The GT-R lets you select from several different and distinct ride compliance, stability control and transmission shift program settings that can transform it from a high-profile but quite livable urban-cruiser to a hard-edged corner carver that can run with the best handling cars in the world.
+The GT-R lets you select from several different and distinct ride compliance, stability control and transmission shift program settings, which can transform it from a high-profile but quite livable urban-cruiser into a hard-edged corner carver that can run with the best handling cars in the world.

-Mechanically, the 2009 Nissan GT-R and GT-R Premium share a 480-horsepower twin-turbo V6 engine, sequential six-speed dual-clutch automated-manual rear transaxle, ATESSA E-TS all-wheel-drive system, Brembo anti-lock brakes and adjustable suspension and stability control settings.
-Inside, leather, Alcantara and brushed-aluminum trim complement a full roster of power assists, a voice-activated navigation system, Bluetooth connectivity, six-speaker AM/FM/CD/MP3/XM Satellite Radio audio with Music Box hard drive, dual-zone climate control, push-button ignition, dual front airbags and bi-xenon HID headlamps.
-The Premium model upgrades the mix with an 11-speaker Bose Surround Sound audio system, heated front seats, unique vehicle information-system graphics, side-impact and side-curtain airbags and Bridgestone RE070R performance tires in place of the Dunlop SP Sport 600 performance rubber fitted to the GT-R.
+The 2011 Nissan GT-R is equipped with a 485-horsepower twin-turbo V6 engine, sequential six-speed dual-clutch automated-manual rear transaxle, ATESSA E-TS all-wheel-drive system, Brembo anti-lock brakes and adjustable suspension and stability control settings.
+Inside, leather, Alcantara and brushed-aluminum trim complement a full roster of power assists, a voice-activated navigation system, Bluetooth connectivity, 11-speaker Bose Surround Sound audio system, XM Satellite Radio audio with NavTraffic/NavWeather and Music Box hard drive, dual-zone climate control, speed sensitive wipers, auto on/off headlamps, push-button ignition, dual front airbags, bi-xenon HID headlamps, heated front seats, unique vehicle information-system graphics, side-impact and side-curtain airbags and Bridgestone RE070A performance tires.

-All 2009 Nissan GT-Rs have a 3.8-liter all-aluminum twin-turbo V6 that develops an electrifying 480 horsepower at 6400 rpm and an equally riveting 430 pound-feet of peak torque from 3200-5200 revs.
-Set back behind the front axle, it sends this Nissan super coupe streaking to 60 mph in less than 3.5 seconds, and on to 100 mph in about eight seconds as it heads to a top end in excess of 190.
-Matched to this might is a super-efficient sequential six-speed dual-clutch automated-manual transmission that offers three driver-selectable programs and a rev-matching throttle-blip feature plus a conventional console shifter and finger-friendly paddles mounted on the steering column.
-While hard running will guarantee your mileage to be less, the GT-R's official EPA numbers are 16 mpg in the city and 21 mph on the highway.
+The 2011 Nissan GT-R has a 3.8-liter twin-turbocharged V6 that develops an electrifying 485 horsepower at 6400 rpm and an equally riveting 430 pound-feet of peak torque from 3,200-5,200 revs.
+Set back behind the front axle, the all-aluminum engine sends this Nissan super coupe streaking to 60 mph in less than 3.5 seconds, and on to 100 mph in about eight seconds, as it heads to a top speed in excess of 190 mph.
+Matched to this might is a six-speed, sequential dual-clutch transmission that offers three driver-selectable programs and a rev-matching throttle-blip feature, plus a conventional console shifter and finger-friendly paddles mounted on the steering column.
+While hard running will guarantee your mileage to be less, the GT-R's official EPA numbers are 15 mpg in the city and 21 mpg on the highway.

 3.8-liter twin-turbocharged V6